 Your doctor or physical therapist may have taught you exercises to do at home.

 Your shoulder area may feel warm and tender for 2 to 4 weeks.
 The swelling should go down during this time.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

-You will need help with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.
+Arrange for someone to help you with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.

 You will need to wear a sling for the first 6 weeks after surgery.
 Rest your shoulder and elbow on a rolled up towel or small pillow when lying down.